0

 Cost: Museum Admission/Members FREE

-Friday, March 27, 6 – 7 PM (Registration available January 25 for members and February 1 for non-members)
+Friday, July 10, 6 – 7 pm (Registration available May 25 for Members, June 1 for Nonmembers)

 Cost: Museum Admission/Members FREE